maxrobic/SFERA/README.md

 ```

 Acquisition and Detection:

+The following script is used to record an image and the points detected on a calibration pattern (such as a checkerboard) for calibration purposes:
 ```
 ./step_one_primitive_detection_recording --output-dir {OutputFilePath} --output-name {OutputName} --rows {NumberOfLines} --cols {NumberOfcolumns} --number-pose {PoseNumber} -s {SerialPortMaster}

 ```
+Description of Parameters:
+--output-dir {OutputFilePath} : Specifies the directory where the acquired image and detection results will be saved.
+--output-name {OutputName} : Defines the name of the output files (both the image and detected points).
+--rows {NumberOfLines} : Indicates the number of inner horizontal lines (rows) on the calibration pattern (i.e., how many rows of points are visible on the pattern).
+--cols {NumberOfColumns} : Indicates the number of inner vertical lines (columns) on the calibration pattern.
+--number-pose {PoseNumber} : Refers to the pose number or shot number in a series of images for calibration (useful when multiple poses are required).
+-s {SerialPortMaster} : Specifies the serial port of the master camera or device used for image acquisition.
 Note that for greater simplicity, we recommend using our interface `./First_step.sh`, which automates the entire acquisition procedure for both cameras.

 Matching of coordinates: